PsyTeachR/reprores-v3/inst/book/08-func.md

 <p class="caption">(\#fig:img-seed-alignment)&commat;KellyBodwin</p>
 </div>

-### Add arguments
+#### Add arguments

-You can just edit your function each time you want to cacluate power for a different sample n, but it is more efficent to build this into your fuction as an arguments.
+You can just edit your function each time you want to calculate power for a different sample n, but it is more efficient to build this into your function as an arguments.
 Redefine `t_sim`, setting arguments for the mean and SD of group A, the mean and SD of group B, and the number of subjects per group.
 Give them all default values.